Voltbike Yukon 750 limited edition first impressions and review

 The evolution of the Voltbike Yukon since it was introduced has seen some noticeable upgrades and improvements.
 They have been listening to customers, sourcing better parts and continually improve their bikes.
 Doing this while still reducing the price.

 This bike is a solidly built bike and was put together properly.
 I check around the bike, and everything was nice and tight and in proper alignment and not slapped together to get out the door.
-Comes 90% assembled and with a few minor adjustments the bike is ready to go.
+It comes 90% assembled and with a few minor adjustments the bike is ready to go.

 Handle bars and grips and head stock.